 The Graduate Council of the University of Denver determines general policies governing the conduct of graduate study.
-Among the requirements established by the Graduate Council are the successful completion of a Comprehensive Examination, a written and oral exam designed to evaluate the student's work at the University of Denver.
-University regulations provide that the Comprehensive Examination is a separate and independent requirement at the doctoral level.
-The purpose of the Examination is to provide a means by which the student demonstrates capacities for independent and systematic scholarship in keeping with the educational objectives of the doctoral program of the Graduate School of Social Work.
-The Examination also serves as a basis for determining the student's readiness for pursuit of the doctoral dissertation.
-While the objectives of the Examination differ from those of the dissertation, it is recognized that in some situations interconnectedness may result in sharpening the student's understanding of issues bearing upon the dissertation research problem.
+Among the requirements established by the Graduate Council is the successful completion of a comprehensive examination, a written and oral exam designed to evaluate the student's work at the University of Denver.
+University regulations provide that the comprehensive examination is a separate and independent requirement at the doctoral level.
+The purpose of the examination is to provide a means by which the student demonstrates capacities for independent and systematic scholarship in keeping with the educational objectives of the doctoral program of the Graduate School of Social Work.
+The examination serves also as a basis for determining the student's readiness for pursuit of the doctoral dissertation.
+While the objectives of the examination differ from those of the dissertation, it is recognized that in some situations interconnectedness may result in sharpening the student's understanding of issues bearing upon the dissertation research problem.

-The Comprehensive Examination in the PhD Program in the Graduate School of Social Work consists of a written paper that focuses on a selected problem of importance for social work.
+The comprehensive examination in the Ph.D.
+Program in the Graduate School of Social Work consists of a written paper that focuses on a selected problem of importance for social work.
 An oral examination, at which time the written paper is reviewed by a three-person faculty committee, is also required.
-The student will submit a Comprehensive Examination proposal by May 1 of the second year of study and complete the examination process by the end of fall quarter of the third year of study.
+The student will submit a comprehensive examination proposal by May 1 of the second year of study and complete the examination process by the end of Fall Quarter of the third year of study.